ejw773/to-do-30/README.md

 * Each day of participation, start the day by creating a new branch for that day.
 Example: to-do-01

 * By the end of the day, make the final commit and deploy the app.
-If deployment can't be completed on that day, that's OK - but not more commits after midnight.
+If deployment can't be completed on that day, that's OK - *but no more commits after midnight*.

+* No copy / paste.

 * Don't quit.

 ## That's It!

+Add as many or as few features as wanted.
+Redux?
+Sure.
+Backend?
+Great.
+Awesome styling?
+Awesome.
+Unit tests?
+Try it.
+Nothing but a barely functional frontend?
+Some days will be like that.